What is Abilify?

 - December 2016New York State Attorney General announces a $19.5 million agreement between Bristol-Myers Squibb and 41 states and the District of Columbia regarding allegations of improper marketing and promotion of Abilify.

-- October 2016According to a transfer order issued in early October 2016, the U.S. Judicial Panel on Multidistrict Litigation (JPML) has decided to centralize over 20 Abilfiy lawsuits to the U.S. District Court for the Northern District of Florida.
+- October 2016According to a transfer order issued in early October 2016, the U.S. Judicial Panel on Multidistrict Litigation (JPML) has decided to centralize over 20 product liability lawsuits to the U.S. District Court for the Northern District of Florida.

-- May 2016The FDA issues a safety alert for aripiprazole drugs like Abilify, stating that “Although pathological gambling is listed as a reported side effect in the current aripiprazole drug labels, this description does not entirely reflect the nature of the impulse-control risk FDA identified.”
+- May 2016The FDA issues a safety alert stating that “Although pathological gambling is listed as a reported side effect in the current aripiprazole drug labels, this description does not entirely reflect the nature of the impulse-control risk FDA identified.”

-- 2015Canadian regulators concluded that there is “a link between the use of aripiprazole and a possible risk of pathological gambling or hypersexuality” and found an increased risk of pathological (uncontrollable) gambling and hypersexuality with the use of Abilify.
+- 2015Canadian regulators concluded that there is “a link between the use of aripiprazole and a possible risk of pathological gambling or hypersexuality” linked with the use of this medication.

-- 2012The European Medicines Agency required that drug makers warn patients and the medical community in Europe that Abilify use included the risk of pathological gambling.
+- 2012The European Medicines Agency (EMA) requires that drug makers warn patients and the medical community in Europe that Abilify use included the risk of pathological gambling.

-If the conduct of a drug company in manufacturing and selling drug is found to be highly reckless, punitive damages may be awarded to punish the company and deter similar conduct in the future.
+If the conduct of a drug company in manufacturing and selling drug is found to be highly reckless, punitive damages may be awarded to punish them and deter similar conduct in the future.